 Foosball is a great indoor activity for family and friends to play against each other with a bit of friendly competition.
 When shopping for a foosball table, you'll want to consider the size, of course, as well as frame material, handles, and rods.
-"When buying foosball tables or arcade games, it is always a good idea to source pieces that will work with the style of your decor," adds Decorist designer Elizabeth Herrera.
+"When buying foosball tables or arcade games, it is also always a good idea to source pieces that will work with the style of your decor," says Decorist designer Elizabeth Herrera.

 Barrington Billiards Company Allendale 56'' Foosball Table

 Solid wood frame

 Our number one pick is by high-end pool table manufacturer Barrington Billiards Company.
 The Allendale meets regulation sizing for tournaments and has a solid wood frame with metal reinforcements on the legs, as well as hidden levelers for extra durability and sturdiness without sacrificing aesthetics.